fenago/deep-learning-for-nlp/Lab Guides/chapter_09/Lab_5.md

 ```

 Just looking at the raw tokens can give us a lot of ideas of things to try, such as:
-- Remove punctuation from words (e.g. ‘what’s’).
+- Remove punctuation from words (e.g. 'what's').
-- Removing tokens that are just punctuation (e.g. ‘-’).
+- Removing tokens that are just punctuation (e.g. '-').
-- Removing tokens that contain numbers (e.g. ‘10/10’).
+- Removing tokens that contain numbers (e.g. '10/10').
-- Remove tokens that have one character (e.g. ‘a’).
+- Remove tokens that have one character (e.g. 'a').
-- Remove tokens that don’t have much meaning (e.g. ‘and’).
+- Remove tokens that don't have much meaning (e.g. 'and').

 Some ideas: